 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
-Separate statements for each fund category - governmental and proprietary - are presented.
-The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
-The Town of Casar has no proprietary funds.
+The Town has no proprietary or fiduciary funds to report.
+The emphasis of fund financial statements is on major governmental funds.

 The Town reports the following major governmental fund: